QualityWorksCG/qualitywatcher.cypress-reporter/README.md

 };
 ```

+> If you don't have any tests in QualityWatcher you can still push your results and create new tests by enabling `includeCaseWithoutId` in your reporterOptions.

+OR

-> Your Cypress tests should include the ID of your QualityWatcher test case and suite that it belongs to.
+> If you have existing test cases ensure that your Cypress tests includes the ID of your QualityWatcher test case and suite that it belongs to.
 Make sure the suite and test case IDs are distinct from your test titles:

 ```Javascript
 // Good: